m-col/xanadu/README.rst

 xanadu is a standalone desktop metaphor for desktop environments that do not bundle one, such as standalone window managers. xanadu acts as an underlay surface beneath regular windows that displays the contents of a specified directory as icons.
-These icons can be activated to open a given file or folder.
+These icons can be activated to perform arbitrary operations on the selected file or folder, such as opening it with a default handler.

 Currently, the displayed folder is ``${XDG_DESKTOP_DIR:-$HOME/Desktop}``.